western NY Dressage Association

 AWARDS CRITERIA

-COMPETITION YEAR: The WNYDA 2024 competition year runs from October 1, 2023 to September 30, 2024.
+COMPETITION YEAR: The WNYDA 2025 competition year runs from November 1, 2024 to October 31, 2025.

 ELIGIBILITY FOR ALL AWARDS

-COMPETITION YEAR: The WNYDA 2024 competition year runs from October 1, 2023 to September 30, 2024.
+COMPETITION YEAR: The WNYDA 2025 competition year runs from November 1, 2024 to October 31, 2025.

 ELIGIBILITY FOR ALL AWARDS

-- If the owner completes the required eight volunteer hours, then their horse is eligible for Horse of the Year Awards, but the rider is not eligible for the Rider of the Year Awards, unless the Rider has also completed the required eight volunteer hours.
+- If the owner completes the required eight (8) volunteer hours, then their horse is eligible for Horse of the Year Awards, but the rider is not eligible for the Rider of the Year Awards, unless the Rider has also completed the required eight (8) volunteer hours.

 SCOREKEEPING AND SCORE REQUIREMENTS

-- The age of the rider will be verified based on the recorded age per USDF guidelines to determine if the rider is competing for Junior/Young Rider, Vintage Cup Awards and Junior and Senior Challenge Series Show Divsions.
+- The age of the rider will be verified based on the recorded age per USDF guidelines to determine if the rider is competing for Junior/Young Rider, Vintage Cup Awards and Junior and Senior Challenge Series Show Divisions.

-- Challenge Series Show scores count for the WNYDA Challenge Series awards and the Flying Change Horse of the Year Award (if required USEF/USDF scores are also earned) and the Upstate GMO Schooling Show Achievement award if additional score requirements from a 2nd participating GMO are also received. (see qualifying requirements).
+- Challenge Series Show scores count for the WNYDA Challenge Series awards and the Flying Change Horse of the Year Award (if required USEF/USDF scores are also earned) and the Upstate GMO Schooling Show Achievement award if additional score requirements from a 2nd participating GMO are also received.

 - Only scores from USEF/USDF Recognized Competitions count toward awards for Rider Achievement, Horse of the Year, Rider of the Year, Joint Upstate High Point, WNYDA Opportunity Rider of the Year and Flying Change Horse of the Year (if required Challenge Series scores are also earned).
-Breeding Division scores must be from a USEF Licensed DSHB Judge earned at a USEF/USDF recognized show.
-At least one of the scores submitted must be from a WNYDA Sponsored Recognized Competition to be eligible for WNYDA awards and Flying Change Horse of the Year Awards.
-A WNYDA Sponsored Recognized Competition is one with the WNYDA name and logo in the prize list.

 COMPUTATION OF SCORES